tkow/firebase-emulator-secret-local-test/README.md

 You'll see `FROM ENV` string in your emulator log.

-Next, replace .secret.local contents with .secret.local.work's and trigger the emulated task queue function int the prevrious way.
+Next, replace .secret.local contents with .secret.local.work's and trigger the emulated task queue function in the prevrious way.

 You'll see `FROM SECRET` string in your emulator log.